Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-and-redeeming-a-reward.md

 You can now call the `/v1/transaction/reward/redeem` endpoint to redeem your reward.
 This will return your a [Reward Redemption Model](#reward-redemption-model).

-Use the `credential list` items to help you render a UI for your customer together with  the `redemptionInstructions`, which instructs your customer how to redeem the reward.
+Use the `credential list` items to help you render a UI for your customer together with the `redemptionInstructions`, which instruct your customer on how to redeem the reward.